 TCP 139 NetBIOS session service /SMB

 TCP 1433 Default SQL Instance Port (if you have a custom port, please make a rule for it)

 UDP 1434 SQL Browser

-4. Check and make sure that there are no third-party firewall software installed, or antivirus software with built-in firewall functionality.
+4. Check and ensure no third-party firewall software is installed or antivirus software with built-in firewall functionality.
 You will need to disable the antivirus software.

 RAP as a Service (RaaS) from Microsoft Services Premier Support – Here